ABashir88/razor-voice-service/README.md

     └── test-bluetooth.js
 Purpose of the Project

-This repository is part of an ongoing exploration into AI-powered voice systems and real-time conversational infrastructure.
+This repository explores AI-powered voice systems and real-time conversational infrastructure.

 It demonstrates how modern voice AI stacks combine: